Burlington County, NJ Divorce Lawyers – Guide to the Process and Your Rights

-It is estimated that about 41 percent of first marriages end in divorce in this country.
-It can be a
+It is estimated that about 41% of first marriages end in divorce in this country.
+It can be a challenging experience, bringing various legal, financial, and emotional issues.
+When facing the end of a marriage, understanding the divorce process in New Jersey is essential for protecting your rights and interests.

 What Are the Grounds for Divorce in New Jersey?

-New Jersey recognizes both fault and no-fault grounds for divorce.
-A no-fault divorce occurs when spouses agree that their marriage is irretrievably broken, typically due to irreconcilable differences that have lasted at least six months.
+- A “no-fault” divorce occurs when spouses agree that their marriage is irretrievably broken, typically due to irreconcilable differences that have lasted at least six months.
 This option does not require proving that one spouse was at fault, and it often helps to reduce conflict during the divorce proceedings.

-A fault-based divorce is when one spouse alleges that the other is responsible for the breakdown of the marriage for specific reasons like adultery, desertion, or physical or mental cruelty.
+- A “fault-based” divorce is when one spouse alleges that the other is responsible for the breakdown of the marriage for specific reasons like adultery, desertion, or physical or mental cruelty.
 Fault grounds can influence certain aspects of the divorce and might lead to a more contentious process.

 How Is Property Divided in a Burlington County Divorce?